 Cordelia would appeal to parents who want an old-fashioned name that has style and substance as well.
 This Celtic name means ‘daughter of the sea’.

 Before 2013, this name was unheard of.
 It was in this year Larry Hernandez, the singer and star of the reality show, named his daughter Dalary.

 Dulce is a modern Spanish and Portuguese name, referring to “Dulce Nombre de Maria” – the name of the Virgin Mary.
 It also shares an association with Dulce Marian, Mexican songwriter, and singer.
 Dulce means ‘sweet’.

-This name, meaning ‘star’ is one of the significant figures in the Old Testament.
+This name, meaning ‘star,’ is one of the significant figures in the Old Testament.
 Esther was one of the top 50 names around a hundred years ago but is used sparsely now.

-Esmeralda is Spanish or Portuguese name, meaning ‘emerald’.
+Esmeralda is a Spanish or Portuguese name, meaning ‘emerald’.
 Ryan Gosling recently chose this name for his daughter.
 We’re sure your daughter will gush about it, forever.

 Short, fiery, and sassy, this moniker would be a perfect match for your little girl.
 You can use it as a short form of Emberly or as an alternative to the familiar Amber.

 Emmaline is the relative of Emma and a cousin of Emily and means ‘work’.
 This name hopped on the top 1000 list in 2014 for the first time, and it’s destined for greater use.